nixworks/public/news/2015/05/27/README.md

 ##### Newly elected
 ### [The newly elected British House of Commons commences its session with the State Opening of Parliament ceremony in which the Queen's Speech is delivered. ](/news/2015/05/27/the-newly-elected-british-house-of-commons-commences-its-session-with-the-state-opening-of-parliament-ceremony-in-which-the-queen-s-speech-i.md)
-_Context: Queen's Speech, British House of Commons, State Opening of Parliament, newly elected_
+_Context: State Opening of Parliament, newly elected, British House of Commons, Queen's Speech_

 ##### Prime Minister of Denmark
 ### [The Prime Minister of Denmark Helle Thorning-Schmidt calls an election for June 18. ](/news/2015/05/27/the-prime-minister-of-denmark-helle-thorning-schmidt-calls-an-election-for-june-18.md)